← Return to Blog Index

 Conclusion: Economics Over Ideology

 The question of AI versus SaaS is fundamentally economic, not ideological.
-There's no universally correct answer—only decisions that make sense for your specific business at your particular stage of development with your unique competitive context.
+There's no universally correct answer—only decisions that make sense for your specific business at your particular stage of development.

 The winning approach combines both strategically.
 Use SaaS for commodity functions, invest in AI for competitive differentiators, and build architecture that allows evolution as economics and capabilities change.